 ECHA has created a dedicated webpage "applying for authorisation" with the aim of guiding applicants in the preparation of their applications (https://echa.europa.eu/applying-for-authorisation).
-This includes among others guidance documents, technical manuals, Q&As, and approaches agreed by the committees describing how applications are treated and evaluated.
+This includes among others guidance documents, technical manuals, Q&As, check-lists, and approaches agreed by the committees describing how applications are treated and evaluated.

-The Risk Assessment Committee has been providing DNEL and dose-response relationships for almost all substances so far.
+So far the Risk Assessment Committee has been providing DNELs and dose-response relationships for almost all substances for which applications for authorisations have been submitted.
 This is a practice which it intends to continue, thus saving substantial time for the applicants and increasing the predictability of the process.
 Moreover, the Committee for Socio-economic Analysis has published an explanatory note providing clarifications on how it evaluates economic feasibility as part of applications for authorisation.
 Furthermore, the Committees have jointly agreed on the principle of the recommended length of the review period, which should increase predictability.
-ECHA informs on its website about the length of the review periods that its Socio-economic Analysis Committee proposes to the Commission in its opinion.
-This is normally seven years, but a long review period of e.g. 12 years is possible, too14.
+ECHA informs on its website about the length of the review periods that its Socio-economic Analysis Committee proposes to the Commission in its opinions.
+This is normally seven years, but review periods can also be shorter or longer than that 11,1616.

-Further clarifications to potential applicants is provided via pre-submission information sessions with ECHA, in which future applicants for authorisation have the opportunity to ask case-specific questions regarding the regulatory and procedural aspects of the authorisation application process.
+Further clarifications to potential applicants are provided during teleconference-based information sessions (TIS) with ECHA, in which future applicants for authorisation have the opportunity to ask case-specific questions regarding the regulatory and procedural aspects of the authorisation application process.

 In addition, 'trialogues' are organised with applicants, Committee rapporteurs and interested parties during the opinion-making process.
-Seminars and workshops add to the support available for applicants.